 Why is my car insurance so expensive?
 Can I bring down the cost of my premium?
 These are questions we think about a lot, especially when our insurance is up for renewal.
+Many go with Freeway Insurance as they offer low rates and full, dependable, coverage.
 Many factors affect the price of your car insurance and these differ from country to country.
 Every car insurance company has its own algorithms to calculate risk and that is how they come up with a price for each person.

 - Driving Record